Mhdez221993/JavaScript/utilities.md

 ```

+## Merge sort
-## Merge sort: A sorting algorithm that divides the array into smaller arrays an then combines then back into a sorted array
+A sorting algorithm that divides the array into smaller arrays an then combines then back into a sorted array
 ```js
                       [64, 34, 25, 12, 22, 11, 90]
                       /                          \